hownbey/portfolio/customer-interview-writeup.md

+The following is a writeup of findings from customer interviews.
+I published this writeup on an internal blog to pass key takeaways to executives.

 # PayPal Champions on documentation

 We recently interviewed two bona-fide PayPal Champions about our documentation.
-Buckle up for a write-up of the project background and key takeaways.
-Let's hit it!
+Buckle up for a write-up of the project background and key takeaways, because here we go!

 ## What is a PayPal Champion?